KayEss/mkschroot/README.md

 This first version isn't so smart.
 It assumes that you're using a 64 bit host machine, and doesn't check that you're on Debian as it should (it only uses `debootstrap` to build the chroot environment).
 It's probably also highly Ubuntu specific right now.

+To use it you must install a couple of things:

+    apt-get install debootstrap schroot
+    pip install mkschroot

 ## Using mkschroot ##

-You need to pass mkschroot a configuration file:
+You just need to pass mkschroot a configuration file:

     mkschroot ~/chroots/example.json

 ### Configuring mkschroot ###